top of page

 In the Fifth Discipline Fieldbook, leadership consultant Bryan Smith fully explains each level.
 Here is a short summary.

-Telling often takes place in a crisis or when top leaders sense dramatic change is immediately necessary.
+1. Telling often occurs in a crisis or when top leaders sense dramatic change is immediately necessary.

-Selling includes “enrolling” and “enlisting” folks in order to increase commitment and buy-in for a vision crafted at the top.
+2. Selling includes “enrolling” and “enlisting” folks to increase commitment and buy-in for a vision crafted at the top.

-Co-creating draws on the creativity and personal vision of individual group members to shape a collective future and articulate common purpose.
+5. Co-Creating draws on group members' creativity and personal vision to shape a collective future and articulate a common purpose.

-As you get to later phases, the time horizon also gets longer and exercising foresight becomes more important.
-Also, earlier phases rely more on lone visionaries than later phases.
+As a visionary progresses to higher stages, the time horizon extends and exercising foresight becomes more important.
+Earlier phases rely on lone visionaries more than later phases.
 For instance, consulting and co-creating call for full engagement of employees and managers in the visioning process.

 In 3 weeks, I will to start a round robin on vision-based leadership.